anandijain/live_lines/readme.md

-live_lines is a tracker for bovada. basketball, tennis, volleyball, hockey, and esports
+live_lines is a tracker for bovada, primarily basketball

-live_lines.py is deprecated.
-sippy_lines.py is current.

 Open up a terminal/shell and navigate to where this project resides and execute the following for quick-start: